anshit-rangra/Lucifer-was-Innocent/README.md

 # Lucifer Was Innocent

-A visually striking, interactive React web app that explores the forbidden truth about "Lucifer" through a unique book-ordering experience.
-Built with React, Vite, GSAP animations, and TailwindCSS.
+A visually striking, interactive React web app based on the book **"Lucifer Was Innocent"**.
+This website is created for influencer **Tirth Parsana**, the author of the book.
+The site offers a unique book-ordering experience and showcases the message and story behind the book.

 ---